Here’s former Google and Uber robotics engineer Anthony Levandowski in The New Yorker:

 What does not seem much different, however, is the degree of hateful rhetoric and hysterical lampooning employed by opponents over a given social or political issue.
 Protestors against the war were often branded degenerate, freedom-hating commies.
 Supporters of the war were deemed no better than cruel baby killers who condoned the shooting and napalming of innocent civilians.

-One anti-war activist later deeply regretted the way she participated in such savage discourse.
+One anti-war activist later deeply regretted her rhetoric.
 Her interview comes in the last episode of the documentary, and in my opinion is one of the most powerful parts of the series.
 In a voice choked with emotion, she says:

 I’ve been to the [Vietnam Memorial], more than once.
 When I look back at the war, you know, and think of the horrible things we said to, you know, vets who were returning, you know, calling them “baby killers” and worse … I, you know… feel very sad about that.
 I can only say that, you know, we were kids, too, you know, just like they were.
 It grieves me, it grieves me today.
 It pains me to think of the things that I said and that we said.
 And I’m sorry.
 I’m sorry. ~Nancy Biberman